 You do this for 5 minutes using one question.
 It seems like a long time.
 However, once you get started, the time goes quickly.
-Initially, you’ll pull up the most convenient answers the Ego has to offer.
+Initially, you’ll pull up the Ego’s most convenient answers.
 Asking the same question gets below simple answers.

 - Be honest

 - When the question is asked, think of a new answer.

 - It’s best to work with someone you don’t know well.

 If you do this exercise solo, we recommend doing at least four sessions of 5 minutes each.
 Use a timer to stop the session after 5 minutes to make notes.
 Then continue with the exercise 3 or 4 more times.
 Sometimes you’ll spend as much time writing after the session as you do in the session.